patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 # How to add [<name of model>] to 🤗Transformers

-## Start by reading the paper
+Teacher: <name of hugging face teacher>

+Begin: <start date>

+Estimated time: <end date>

+The following sections explain in detail how to add <name of model> to 🤗Transformers.
+You will work closely with <name of hugging face teacher> to integrate <name of model> into 🤗Transformers.
+By doing so, you will both gain a theoratical and deep practical understanding of <name of model>.
+But more importantly, you will have made a major open-source contribution to 🤗Transformers.
+Along the way, you will:

+- get insights into open-source best practices,
+- understand the design principles of one of the most popular NLP libraries,
+- learn how to do efficiently test large NLP models,
+- learn how to integrate python utilities like `black`, `isort`, `make fix-copies` into a library to always ensure clean and readable code.

+To begin with, you should start by getter a good understanding of the model.

+## Theoritacl aspects of <name of model>

+### Paper

   You should take some time to read [<name of model>'s paper](<link to paper>).
   There might be large sections of the paper that are difficult to understand.
   If this is the case, this is totally fine - don't worry!
 The goal is not to get a deep theoretical understanding of the paper, but to extract the necessary information required to effectively reimplement the model to 🤗Transformers.
-  That being said, you don't have to spend too much time on the theoretical aspects of the <name of model>, but rather focus on the practical ones, namely:
+  That being said, you don't have to spend too much time on the theoretical aspects, but rather focus on the practical ones, namely:

   - What time of model is <name of model>?
 BERT-like encoder-only model?
 GPT2-like decoder-only model?
 BART-like encoder-decoder model?